How to Prepare for an Osha Inspection

 2. The Walkaround

-The walkaround phase of the OSHA safety inspection could also deal with employee training records.
+The walkaround phase of the OSHA inspection could also deal with employee training records.
 OSHA may ask to see worker human resource files, including training credentials.
-If you have untrained aerial lift operators, OSHA may levy a costly fine.
+If you have untrained aerial lift operators, OSHA penalties are likely.
+OSHA may levy a costly fine if safety violations of this kind are discovered.

 During the walkaround, OSHA can inspect the following areas related to aerial or scissor lifts: